 The best indicator of doneness to your liking is to look at the side of the tuna and see how much it cooked through.
 If you prefer a more rare tuna steak, the seared part of the tuna will be much thinner than the raw part.

-Other appetizer ideas:
+Other appetizer ideas

 Recipe